-Angela serves as the Assistant Director for Climate, Forest Health and Energy for the Department of Natural Resources.
+Angela serves as the Assistant Director for Climate and Forest Health for the Department of Natural Resources.
 Angela has diverse experience in the private, nonprofit and academic sectors as a consultant and research scientist.
 At the University of Colorado Boulder, Angela evaluated the impacts of climate change on forests and grasslands, and studied how private landowners adapt forest management to climate change.
 For 2 years, Angela co-chaired the Ecosystem-based Adaptation and Mitigation Group for the International Union for Conservation of Nature.
 Angela has a Doctorate in Environmental Studies from the University of Colorado-Boulder, a master’s degree in Forestry from the University of British Columbia, and a bachelor’s degree in Biology from Queen’s University in her native Canada.

 The Assistant Director for Climate and Forest Health at the Department acts as a policy advisor to the Executive Director, Deputy Executive Director, Director of the Colorado State Forest Service, regarding issues, legislation, and state and national policy developments concerning climate change, forest management, and related natural resources that may impact Colorado.